yuvaraju261/mcprepo/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Add tests
 5. Submit a pull request

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+MIT License - see LICENSE file for details.

+## Support

+For issues and support:
+- Create an issue on GitHub
+- Check the API documentation at `/` endpoint
+- Review logs for detailed error information